psychemedia/storytelling-notes/giant-three-golden-hairs.md

 "Then," said. the ferryman, "you can do me a kindness if you tell me why, for ever and ever, I am obliged to row backwards and forwards, and am never to be released. " "You shall learn the reason why," replied the youth; " but wait till I return."

-As soon as he got over the water he found the entrance into the Giant’s kingdom.
+As soon as he got over the water he found the entrance into the Giant's kingdom.
 It was black and gloomy, and the Giant was not at home; but his old grandmother was sitting there in an immense arm-chair. " What do you want?" said she, looking at him fixedly. " I want three golden hairs from the head of the King of these regions," replied the youth, " else I cannot obtain my bride. " "That is a bold request," said the woman; " for if he comes home and finds you here it will be a bad thing for you; but still you can remain, and I will see if I can help you."

 Then she changed him into an ant, and told him to creep within the fold of her gown, where he would be quite safe.